Improving Market Partnerships and Access to Commodities Together

 Project Contact

-Aline Mukerabirori is a highly experienced leader and manager with over 25 years of project management experience in international public health development, specifically in health systems strengthening, case management of malaria, HIV and AIDS, and supply chain management to improve access to life-saving commodities.
+Aline Mukerabirori currently serves as MSH’s Chief of Party for the USAID-funded NextGen Efficient Supply Chains Advance Patient Engagement (ESCAPE) Activity.
+Mukerabirori is a highly experienced leader and manager with over 25 years of project management experience in international public health development, specifically in health systems strengthening, case management of malaria, HIV and AIDS, and supply chain management to improve access to life-saving commodities.
 Mukerabirori joined MSH in 2007 as Deputy Country Manager with MSH in Rwanda, where she supervised and coordinated the implementation of the USAID-funded Strengthening Pharmaceutical Systems (SPS) project.
-In 2011, Mukerabirori served as Country Director for MSH in Burundi, managing two USAID-funded projects, including the Systems for Improved Access to Pharmaceutical Systems (SIAPS) and the Supply Chain Management Systems (SCMS) projects.
-Currently, she serves as Senior Supply Chain Advisor for the USAID Madagascar-funded Improving Market Partnerships and Access to Commodities Together (IMPACT) program, led by Population Services International, to strengthen the capacity of the government of Madagascar to sustainably provide quality health products to the Malagasy people.
+From 2018 to 2024, she served as Senior Supply Chain Advisor and Team Lead of MSH for the USAID Madagascar-funded Improving Market Partnerships and Access to Commodities Together (IMPACT) program, led by Population Services International, to strengthen the capacity of the government of Madagascar to sustainably provide quality health products to the Malagasy people.
+In 2011, Mukerabirori also served as Country Director for MSH in Burundi, managing two USAID-funded projects, including the Systems for Improved Access to Pharmaceutical Systems (SIAPS) and the Supply Chain Management Systems (SCMS) projects.
 She holds a MS in pharmaceutical sciences from the Université de Liege in Belgium.

 Donors & Partners